artixweb/atlaspsdemo/README.md

 For the HTML content, I used the "Custom text block" module (ps_customtext module).

-Add the HTML contents to "Custom text block" module's editor by clicking on the "Source code <>" button.
+Add the HTML contents to the "Custom text block" module's editor by clicking on the "Source code <>" button.

 # CSS